gzerze/SARS_COV_2_FSE/README.md

 3. plumed/

-Contains all PLUMED input files used in the simulations.
+Contains all PLUMED input files used simulations and analysis.
 File naming convention: plumed-CVs.dat.